University of Iowa: Founding and early history

 The University of Iowa was founded on February 25, 1847, just 59 days after Iowa was admitted to the Union.
 The Constitution of the State of Iowa refers to a State University to be established in Iowa City "without branches at any other place."
-The legal name of the university is the State University of Iowa, but the Board of Regents approved using "The University of Iowa" for everyday usage in October 1964.
+The legal name of the university is the State University of Iowa (frequently abbreviated as SUI), but the Board of Regents approved using "The University of Iowa" for everyday usage in October 1964.

-The first faculty offered instruction at the university beginning in March 1855 to students in the Old Mechanics Building, located where Seashore Hall is now.
+The first faculty offered instruction at the university beginning in March 1855 to students in the Old Mechanics Building, located where the student recreational area east of Van Allen Hall is now.
 In September 1855, there were 124 students, of whom forty-one were women.
 The 1856–57 catalog listed nine departments offering ancient languages, modern languages, intellectual philosophy, moral philosophy, history, natural history, mathematics, natural philosophy, and chemistry.
 The first president of the university was Amos Dean.

 The original campus consisted of the Iowa Old Capitol Building and the 10 acre (4.05 hectares) of land on which it stood.
 Following the placing of the cornerstone July 4, 1840, the building housed the Fifth Legislative Assembly of the Territory of Iowa (December 5, 1842) and then became the first capitol building of the State of Iowa on December 28, 1846.
 Until that date, it had been the third capitol of the Territory of Iowa.
-When the capitol of Iowa was moved to Des Moines in 1857, the Old Capitol became the first permanent "home" of the university.
+When the capital of Iowa was moved to Des Moines in 1857, the Old Capitol became the first permanent "home" of the university.

 In 1855, the university became the first public university in the United States to admit men and women on an equal basis.
 In addition, Iowa was the world's first university to accept creative work in theater, writing, music, and art on an equal basis with academic research.

 The university was one of the first institutions in America to grant a law degree to a woman (Mary B. Hickey Wilkinson, 1873), to grant a law degree to an African American (Alexander G. Clark, Jr. in 1879), and to put an African American on a varsity athletic squad (Frank Holbrook in 1895).
 The university awarded its first doctorate in 1898.